leoloso/graphql-by-pop.com/docs/getting-started/installation.md

 </IfModule>
 ```

-### Scaffold a new WordPress site with the API installed
+### Scaffold a new WordPress site with the API installed, via Composer

 Follow the instructions under project [Bootstrap a PoP API for WordPress](https://github.com/leoloso/PoP-API-WP#creating-a-new-wordpress-site-with-pop-installed).